openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         You must include
+         You must include ``conf/machine/include/soc-family.inc`` for this
-         conf/machine/include/soc-family.inc
-         for this variable to appear in
+         variable to appear in :term:`MACHINEOVERRIDES`.
-         MACHINEOVERRIDES
-         .

    :term:`SOLIBS`
       Defines the suffix for shared libraries used on the target platform.